Publication Ethics and Malpractice Statement

 - Agree to be accountable for all aspects of the work and ensure that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Plagiarism can occur in respect to all types of sources and media, including:
+Plagiarism, the act of using another’s words, data, ideas, and materials without their expressed acknowledgement and permission, can occur in respect to all types of sources and media, including:

 - text, illustrations, musical quotations, extended mathematical derivations, computer code, etc.,